 Architect Kéré’s commitment perfectly mirrors Hevert’s corporate values through his philosophy of "Helping others help themselves," the use of natural building materials and the participation of the local people.
 Hevert-Arzneimittel also relies on raw materials from nature and seeks to strengthen the body’s self-healing powers with its natural remedies, not to just treat symptoms.
 Hevert is the main sponsor of a new school building and a library in Gando.

-CEO Mathias Hevert became aware of Diébédo Francis Kéré’s donation-financed school construction project through a television documentary, and the two established personal contact by chance a short time later on a train trip to Berlin.
-Since then, Matthias Hevert, together with his siblings and co-partners, has visited the village of Gando in Burkina Faso twice in order to get a better sense of the progress being made in the village.
+Managing Director Mathias Hevert became aware of Diébédo Francis Kéré’s donation-financed school construction project through a television documentary, and the two established personal contact by chance a short time later on a train trip to Berlin.
+Since then, Mathias Hevert, together with his siblings and fellow shareholders, has visited the village of Gando in Burkina Faso twice in order to get a better sense of the progress being made in the village.